 Contract Balances: The timing of revenue recognition, billings and cash collections results in billed accounts receivable and deferred revenue (contract liabilities) on the statements of financial position.
 Contract liabilities are released as the performance obligations are met.
-Contract assets for the years ended June 30, 2020 and 2019 were \$1,035,600 and \$619,743, respectively.
-Contract liabilities for the years ended June 30, 2020 and 2019 were \$388,616 and \$303,084, respectively.
+The following table provides information about the beginning and ending contract assets and liabilities for the years ended June 30, 2021, and 2020: